HSF/hsf.github.io/organization/_posts/2021/2021-11-25-coordination.md

 ### Software Training

 - Next Sotware Carpentries workshop in preparation.
 Link to [Indico page](https://indico.cern.ch/event/1097111/)
-  - Instructors from Software Carpentries have been asigned.
+  - Instructors from Software Carpentries have been assigned.
 They will cover the basic part the first two days (Bash, Python, Git).
   - ROOT team confirmed for teaching on last day.
   - Registration will open soon.
 - Matplotlib module development in progress ([link to GitHub](https://github.com/hsf-training/hsf-training-matplotlib)).